robikarobika/matasano-crypto/set4/set4-writeup.md

   AAAAAAAAAAAAAA orig_message \x01\x00\x00...
   ```

-3. Pass in the internal state variables and the length of the padded message to a new SHA1, telling the algorithm how many bytes have been processed so far and the current state.
+3. Pass in the internal state variables and the length of the padded message to a new SHA1, telling the algorithm how many bytes have been processed so far(`message_byte_length`) and the current state.
 Update the SHA1 with the extension data, getting a forged digest.

   We're essentially forging the digest for:
   ```